Koronararterien-Bypass-Operation

 A CABG is used to treat coronary artery disease.
 In coronary artery disease, the arteries supplying the heart become narrowed and blocked, affecting blood flow to the heart.
 A CABG is an operation which diverts blood around a narrowed or blocked artery.

 CABG procedures are a type of major heart surgery.
-They are usually done in people who have angina that isn't treated well enough with medicines, and in some people who have had a heart attack.
+They are usually done in people who have Angina that isn't treated well enough with medicines, and in some people who have had a Herzinfarkt.

 The aim of the surgery is to improve blood flow to the heart.
 This can improve symptoms of angina, and may reduce the risk of having a heart attack in future.
 In some cases, this can be life-saving.